Criteria

 Case definitions

-Case definitions are presented here from the World Health Organization, the UK Health Security Agency, and the Centers for Disease Control and Prevention.
+Case definitions are presented here from the World Health Organization, the UK Health Security Agency, and the US Centers for Disease Control and Prevention.
 Case definitions may vary between regions.
 Consult your local public health authority for the most current case definition.
 Other case definitions may be available.

 World Health Organization: surveillance case definitions[120]